Skip to main content

 cell size

 Note that any Cell may contain up to 1023 bits.
-If you need to store more data, you should split it into chunks and store in reference cells.
+If you need to store more data, you should split it into chunks and store it in reference cells.

 message size